NATO: The World’s Largest Alliance

 Robin Utrecht/AFP via Reuters

 NATO’s mission quickly expanded from simply grounding Qaddafi’s air force into a broader political mission to remove Qaddafi from power.
 In the following months, NATO-backed rebels took over most of Libya and executed Qaddafi.
-Although NATO leaders hoped Qaddafi’s ouster would mark the end of Libya’s violence, the country soon spiraled into even greater chaos.
+NATO leaders hoped Qaddafi’s ouster would mark the end of Libya’s violence.
+However, the country soon spiraled into even greater chaos.
 The unintended consequences of the Libya campaign raised questions about the effectiveness of NATO’s expanding mission.
 Though NATO was not able to restore democracy in Libya, the goal was to protect Libyan citizens and prevent a massacre.
 The NATO intervention was able to do just that.

 Genya Savilov / AFP